hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Once the Pi has finished booting to the desktop:

-3. **Force PCI Express Gen 3.0 speeds after next boot (8 GT/sec, almost double the speed) on the Pi 5; in a Terminal**
+**3. Force PCI Express Gen 3.0 speeds after next boot (8 GT/sec, almost double the speed) on the Pi 5; in a Terminal**
 and per https://www.jeffgeerling.com/blog/2023/forcing-pci-express-gen-30-speeds-on-pi-5
 Edit the firmware's config file:
 ```